English Guide

 A good knitting chart starts with simplification.
 The best results come from strong silhouettes, limited colors, and a chart size that matches the project.

-Pick a strong source image
+2. Pick a strong source image

 Choose an image with clear contrast and a recognizable silhouette.
+A single subject on a plain background is ideal.

-Reduce the chart before adding detail
+3. Reduce the chart before adding detail

 Start with a smaller chart and fewer colors, then increase detail only when the shape still reads well.